Photo by welcomia via Canva.com

 Taxes

 Research the tax rates of the states you're considering moving to, such as income tax, state tax, property tax, and local sales tax.
 These states do not tax retirement income: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
-But other states, like South Carolina and Maryland, exempt all or some of military retirement.
-However, research your would-be home states carefully.
-Although some states do not tax retirement, they might make up for it in sales or property taxes.
+However, other states, like South Carolina and Maryland, exempt all or some military retirement.

-Online Cost of Living Calculator
+Online Cost-of-Living Calculator

-An online cost of living calculator is a fun place to fantasize about your new post-military location, but it’s also a reality check.
+An online cost-of-living calculator is a fun place to fantasize about your new post-military location, but it’s also a reality check.
 Try experimenting with a couple of calculators' results for a well-rounded idea of what to expect to spend in your favorite locations.
 Calculators generate a comparable salary estimate and show the rise or fall of the amount you’d spend on groceries, housing, and utilities.

 Buying a Home After Military Retirement

-Retirement might be the first opportunity you’ve had to buy a home.
-If you were a serial house renter, do yourself a favor and understand the basics of the VA loan before retirement.
-It's a great perk—zero downpayment, no private mortgage insurance, competitive rates, and low credit scores are welcome.
 The key is finding a real estate agent and lender (look for a fellow veteran or military spouse) familiar with the process.
 Unfortunately, not every real estate professional knows enough about the VA loan to maximize your buying power.
 You’ll probably see this knowledge gap the further you move from a military community.

 Selling a Home